 Dr Marcus Bunyan

 Many thankx to the Barbican Art Gallery for allowing me to publish the media photographs in the posting.
-All installation images are iPhone images by Dr Marcus Bunyan.
+All installation images are iPhone images © Dr Marcus Bunyan unless otherwise stated.
 Please click on the photographs for a larger version of the image.
+See Part 2 of the posting.

 Catalogue cover for 'Into the Night: Cabarets and Clubs in Modern Art' at the Barbican Art Gallery, London